Texas State Aquarium

 The Texas State Aquarium is a nonprofit aquarium located in Corpus Christi, Texas, United States.
-It aims to promote environmental conservation and rehabilitation of the wildlife of the Gulf of Mexico.
-It has been accredited by the Association of Zoos and Aquariums (AZA) since 1995.
-It is the largest aquarium in Texas, and one of the largest aquaria in the United States.
+The aquarium aims to promote environmental conservation and rehabilitation of the wildlife of the Gulf of Mexico and has been accredited by the Association of Zoos and Aquariums (AZA) since 1995.
+Currently the largest aquarium in Texas and also one of the largest aquaria in the United States.

 History

 Originally conceived by a coalition led by the Junior League of Corpus Christi, and named the Gulf Coast Zoological and Botanical Society, the organization changed its name to the Corpus Christi Aquarium Association in 1978, and then to Texas State Aquarium Association in 1986 after the Texas State Legislature designated it the "State Aquarium of Texas".
 Despite its name, it receives no state funding.

 After more than 20 years of fundraising, planning, and building, the Texas State Aquarium opened its first exhibit to the public on July 6, 1990.
 In 1993, it became a federally permitted animal rehabilitation facility, and in 1995, it was accredited by the Association of Zoos and Aquariums (AZA).

 On May 13, 2017, the Texas State Aquarium opened Caribbean Journey, an expansion that doubled its size and added new exhibits, including a 400,000-gallon shark exhibit, a jungle aviary, and a 4D theater.

 The president and chief executive officer of the aquarium is Jesse Gilbert.